mv2devnul/taglib/README.md

 ## The Files

-* __audio-streams.lisp:__ creates a STREAM-like interface to audio files and vectors, thus read/seek devolve into simple array-references.
+* __audio-streams.lisp:__ creates a STREAM-like interface to audio files and vectors.
+Uses flexi-streams.
 * __flac.lisp:__ Parses FLAC files.
 * __id3.lisp:__ Parses the ID3 frames in an MP3 file.
    For each frame type we are interested in, DEFCLASS a class with